mrocklin/blog/_posts/work/2018-01-30-the-case-for-numba.md

 Things have changed significantly.

 Numba Pro was abolished years ago.
-The funding for the project today comes more often from consulting work, hardware vendors looking to ensure that Python runs as efficiently as possible on their systems, and from generous donations from the Gordon and Betty Moore foundation to ensure that Numba serves the open source Python community.
+The funding for the project today comes more often from Anaconda Inc. consulting revenue, hardware vendors looking to ensure that Python runs as efficiently as possible on their systems, and from generous donations from the Gordon and Betty Moore foundation to ensure that Numba serves the open source Python community.

-Developers outside of Continuum now have core commit access, which forces communication to happen in public channels, notably GitHub (which was standard before) and Gitter chat (which is relatively new).
+Developers outside of Anaconda Inc. now have core commit access, which forces communication to happen in public channels, notably GitHub (which was standard before) and Gitter chat (which is relatively new).